Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

 abstract contract Properties is BeforeAfter, Asserts {
     function property_powerIsMonotonic() public {
         gte(_after.power, _before.power, "property_powerIsMonotonic");
  }
 }
 ```

 We don't expect this property to break, but you should still run the fuzzer to check

-And here's a fun result, the fuzzer broken the property
+And here's a fun result, the fuzzer broke the property

 I'll leave you as an exercise to figure out why!